sivareddyit/qubership-envgene/docs/analysis/application-manifest-be-or-no-to-be.md

 3. Helm Values Structure Depends on Helm Chart Structure

     The structure of Helm values depends on how the application's Helm charts are organized.
-    To generate service parameters (mostly performance parameters), EnvGene must know the structure of the application's Helm charts.
+    To generate service-level parameters (mostly performance parameters), EnvGene must know the structure of the application's Helm charts.

     For example, the structure of service-level parameters is different for an app with a single umbrella chart and subcharts versus an app with multiple Helm charts.